-Use the touch screen or go hands-free with Bixby to play music, watch TV, make shopping lists, or look inside the fridge with three built-in cameras.
+Use the touchscreen or go hands-free with Bixby to play music, watch TV, make shopping lists, or look inside the fridge with 3 built-in cameras.
 FlexZone turns a freezer into a fridge with the touch of a button.
-Energy Star certified.
+ENERGY STAR certified.

 Expensive.
 The smart features can be costly overkill for some.

 Twin Cooling Plus system keeps perishable fruits and vegetables fresher longer and helps prevent freezer burn.
-Two crisper drawers are humidity controlled.
+The 2 crisper drawers are humidity controlled.
 LED display and water and ice dispenser on front.
-Energy Star certified.
+ENERGY STAR certified.

 Sacrifices flashiness for value.